Form 1099 for Nonprofits: How and Why to Issue One

 For more information on filing tax forms for your nonprofit, check out these resources:

-- How to Fill out a W-9 for Nonprofits and When It’s Necessary.
+- Form W-9 for Nonprofits: What It Is + How to Fill It Out.
 Dive deeper into the requirements and best practices for requesting taxpayer information from contracted workers using Form W-9.

 - Nonprofit Form 990 Filing: An Essential Tax Guide.
 Learn everything you need to know about filing your nonprofit’s most important annual tax form—the IRS Form 990.